Colin Turkington

-Colin Henry Turkington (born 21 March 1982) is a British racing driver from Northern Ireland who competed in the British Touring Car Championship most recently for Team BMW.
-He is a 4 time BTCC champion, winning the title in 2009, 2014, 2018 and 2019, having made his debut in the series in 2002.
+Colin Henry Turkington (born 21 March 1982) is a British racing driver from Northern Ireland who currently competes in the British GT Championship for WSR FlexiFly.
+He has previously competed in the BTCC from his debut in 2002 to 2009, and from 2013 to 2024.
+He is a 4 time champion in the BTCC, winning the title in 2009, 2014, 2018 and 2019.

+Personal life

+Away from the track, Turkington is married to Louise Turkington and has two brothers, Gary and James.

+Both his sons Lewis and Harry both race in lower series, with Lewis racing in the BRSCC Fiesta Junior Championship and Harry racing in the British Autograss Series.
+He also has two pets, a can called Jackie and a dog called Basil.

+Turkington also owns a brand simply called Turkington Construction.

 Career

 Early career

 Turkington, who was born in Portadown, began his racing career in the Ulster Karting series in 1993.
 He competed in autograss in 1996 and 1997, before moving on to the Northern Irish Metro Championship in 1998, where he won his first title.
 He moved on to the Ford Credit Fiesta Zetec Championship in Britain in 1999, winning the title in 2001.

 British Touring Car Championship

 Turkington leading Gavin Pyper at Brands Hatch in 2003.

 Team Atomic Kitten (2002)

 Turkington moved to the BTCC in 2002.
 His first BTCC drive was in a year-old MG ZS, sponsored by the pop group Atomic Kitten, partnering fellow Fiesta graduate Gareth Howell.
 He finished 14th in the Drivers' Championship.